Arthur Sparke

 Arthur Sparke (5 June 1628 - 1677) was an English lawyer and politician who sat in the House of Commons in 1660.

 Life and work

 Birth

-Arthur was born on 5 June 1628, as the fifth (but third surviving) son of Thomas Sparke, the rector of Brown Candover parish.
+Arthur was born on 5 June 1628, as the fifth (but third surviving) son of Thomas Sparke, who was the rector of Brown Candover parish.

 Positions

-Sparke was a barrister of the Middle Temple, from 1651 to 1655 he served as the Town clerk in Hertford, and was also steward of the borough court from 1661 until 1675.
-In 1660, he was elected Member of Parliament for Hertford in the Convention Parliament.
-He was deputy to the King's Remembrancer in the Exchequer and a Justice of the Peace for Hertfordshire.
+Sparke was a barrister at the Middle Temple, from 1651 to 1655.
+He served as the Town clerk in Hertford and was also steward of the borough court from 1661 until 1675.
+In 1660, he was elected as a member of parliament for Hertford in the Convention Parliament.
+Additionally, he was deputy to the King's Remembrancer in the Exchequer and served as a justice of the peace for Hertfordshire.

 Family

-Sparke married Mary North, daughter of Hugh North of Marden in the parish of Tewin.
-With her he had at least two sons, the second of whom (Arthur Sparke) was born on 1 March 1661 but died on 12 January 1665 and was buried in the Church of St Mary the Virgin in Baldock.
+Sparke married Mary North, the daughter of Hugh North of Marden in the parish of Tewin.
+Together, they had at least two sons, the second of whom (Arthur Sparke) was born on 1 March 1661 but died on 12 January 1665 and was buried in the Church of St Mary the Virgin in Baldock.